Medically reviewed by Drugs.com. Last updated on Jun 18, 2020.

 Dermatologic diseases: Bullous dermatitis herpetiformis, exfoliative erythroderma, mycosis fungoides, pemphigus, severe erythema multiforme (Stevens-Johnson syndrome)

-Gastrointestinal diseases: To tide the patient over a critical period of the disease in regional enteritis and ulcerative colitis
+Gastrointestinal diseases: During acute episodes in regional enteritis and ulcerative colitis

 Hematologic disorders: Acquired (autoimmune) hemolytic anemia, Diamond-Blackfan anemia, pure red cell aplasia, selected cases of secondary thrombocytopenia